 - You will be notified when you are officially matriculated in Duke systems (in most cases this will take place in mid-May).

-- Submit proof of immunizations for graduate students (due June 15)
+- Submit proof of immunizations for graduate students (residential students only; due June 15)

-- Research parking permits and transportation options (parking permit registration begins in mid-June).
+- Research parking permits and transportation options (parking permit registration typically begins in July).